CePeU/MarkdownToFoundry/README.md

 > DO: assets/pictures
 > DO NOT DO!!: /assets/pictures or assets/pictures/

-### Journal Linking After Every Export
-- **Description**: Automatically run a journal linking process after each export.
-- **Default**: Disabled.
-- **Toggle**: Enable or disable this feature.

-Instead of using a macro you can let the plugin execute code on your Foundry instance to relink journals after each import.

 ### Set Foundry standard export settings
 - **Description**: Allows to set standard export settings for Foundry export
 - Default: Disabled